 A slew of wrongs don’t make a right.

-To experience full happiness with someone, you have to be vulnerable.
+To experience full happiness in love with someone, you have to be vulnerable.
 Liken it to doing math in school and a professor saying they have to see your work.
 Showing your work is your vulnerability.
 And yes we make mistakes.
 We don’t allow ourselves to grow without recognizing our mistakes and fixing them.
 It’s important to show your work with your partner.
 You’ll be better for it as you both will gain a deeper understanding of one another.

 I think we all should love freely.
 All these other constructs fuck up what is meant to be organic.
 What do you think?
 Should a man love a woman more than she does him?
 How about vice versa?
 Talk to me.